sshushliapin/Sitecore.FakeDb/README.md

   Install-Package Sitecore.FakeDb
   ```

-4. Open App.config file added by the package and update path to the license.xml
+4. Open the App.config file added by the package and update path to the license.xml
-file using LicenseFile setting if necessary.
+file using the LicenseFile setting if necessary.
 By default the license file path is set to the root folder of the project:

   ``` xml
   <setting name="LicenseFile" value="..\..\license.xml" />